projf/projf-explore/graphics/racing-the-beam/sim/README.md

-# Simulations for Intro to FPGA Graphics
+# Simulations for Racing the Beam

 This folder contains Verilator simulations to accompany the Project F blog post: **[Reacing the Beam](https://projectf.io/posts/racing-the-beam/)**.